Dear reader of ADxS.org, please excuse the disruption.

 8.1.1.
 Histamine degradation by DAO often reduced in ADHD

-A Spanish study found a genetically reduced diamine oxidase (DAO) activity in 82.1% of 40 children with ADHD and a greatly reduced DAO activity in 15.2% (i.e. reduced histamine degradation and consequently a (peripherally) increased histamine level).50 The study is to be extended to 200 children with ADHD and 100 controls.
+A Spanish study found a genetically reduced diamine oxidase (DAO) activity in 82.1% of 40 children with ADHD and a greatly reduced DAO activity in 15.2% (i.e. reduced histamine degradation and consequently a (peripherally) increased histamine level).51 The study is to be extended to 200 children with ADHD and 100 controls.
 DAO is also called ABP1.

 8.1.2.
-Histamine degradation by HNMT often reduced in ADHD
+Histamine degradation often reduced by HNMT in ADHD

 Furthermore, a correlation between ADHD and reduced histamine N-methyltransferase has been described, which also leads to reduced histamine degradation and increased histamine.11